 Thinking of being an Au Pair in Spain?

-Like English, Spanish is a global language, and is spoken by over 500 million people worldwide, and is an official language in 20 countries, making it extremely useful to have in your repertoire.
-And what better place to learn than at the source!?
+Like English, Spanish is a global language, and is spoken by over 500 million people worldwide.
+It is an official language in 20 countries, making it an extremely useful language to have in your repertoire.
+And what better place to learn Spanish than at the source!?

-Our programmes in Spain vary in length depending on the experience you are looking for:
+Our Au Pair programmes in Spain vary in length depending on the experience you are looking for:

 - 6-12 months – for the full immersion experience!
 By staying for a longer period, you will be able to really hone your language skills and come to feel like your new town is your home away from home.
 If you are just starting to learn Spanish, this might be the option for you, as you will be able to attend language classes during your stay.